Jobs and Careers

 UConn’s psychological sciences program offers you the flexibility to explore your interests, gain specialized training, and get involved in enrichment experiences.
 As a result, you can design an education that will prepare you for a wide range of career goals.

 Need help narrowing down your options?
-Our team of helpful advisors in the Psychological Sciences Undergraduate Advising Office and the Center for Career Development can help you explore classes, internships, research experiences, and other opportunities to find the path that best suits you.
+Our team of helpful advisors in the Psychological Sciences Undergraduate Advising Office and the Center for Career Readiness and Life Skills can help you explore classes, internships, research experiences, and other opportunities to find the path that best suits you.
 Whether you decide to pursue graduate school, full-time employment, or work in research, you’ll leave UConn prepared for whatever comes next.

 Where Our Alumni Work